 DOMAIN 2 - Critical Thinking in a Complex and Competitive Environment: The ability to apply analytical concepts, skills and tools (i.e. the scientific method) that lead to the best options for innovative healthcare management strategies based on a thorough knowledge of health care issues, trends, perspectives and changing environment.

-- Apply appropriate concepts, skills, and tools that are integral to strategic thinking and planning in the healthcare environment
+- Apply appropriate concepts, skills, and tools to strategic thinking and planning in the healthcare environment.

-- Appraise changing internal and external environments and conditions within a systems perspective to enhance innovative healthcare management strategies
+- Assess changing internal and external environments and conditions within a systems perspective to develop innovative healthcare management strategies.

 DOMAIN 3 - Management in the Healthcare Environment: The ability to demonstrate management skills of fiscal and ethical stewardship based on a thorough knowledge of the healthcare environment in order to achieve institutional goals.

-- Recognize and address the needs of major stakeholders and demonstrate effective techniques for working with boards and governance structures.
+- Identify the needs of major stakeholders and demonstrate effective techniques for teamwork, conflict management and influencing change.

-- Demonstrate the ability to integrate strategic financial thinking and cost benefit analysis to make managerial decisions
+- Demonstrate the ability to integrate strategic financial thinking and to make managerial decisions.

-- Use and manage emerging technology to inform, collaborate and coordinate with stakeholders
+- Use emerging technology appropriately to inform, collaborate and coordinate with stakeholders.

-- Interpret and apply the impact of changes in organizational, legal, regulatory and political environments for a given health care organization
+- Assess the impact of changes in organizational, legal, regulatory and political environments for a given health care organization

 DOMAIN 5 - Communication: The ability to access and use communication strategies across diverse audiences to inform and influence individual, organization, community and policy actions.